 IMF Economic Review.
 Peer review journal on macroeconomics, global economic policies, open economy macroeconomics, international finance and trade.

-IMF Research Bulletin.
+IMF Research Perspectives.
 Key components of research done at the IMF and with a listing of research documents and activities.
+Previously called IMF research Bulletin.

 IMF Working Papers.
 Large series of papers dating on a wide range of topics: balance of payments, monetary and fiscal issues, global liquidity etc.